SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Command Mapping {#command-mapping}

-This section describes the details of the REST interface by referring to the [@!RFC5730, section 2.9] Protocol Commands and defining how these are mapped to RESTful requests.
+REPP conforms to the EPP transport mapping considerations as defined in [@!RFC5730, section 2.1] The EPP [@!RFC5730] commands are mapped to RESTful operation.

 Each RESTful operation consists of four parts: 1. the resource, 2. the HTTP method 3. the request payload, which is the HTTP message-